brad-eisenhauer/guake-apod/README.md

 ## guake-apod.sh
 This script runs `apod-dl.py`, reading the output.
-If the download is successful, it proceeds to set the image as the Guake terminal background using `gconftool-2`.
+If the download is successful, it appends the file name to the log (`apod.log`) in the same folder as the downloaded image.
+It then proceeds to set the image as the Guake terminal background via `gconftool-2`.

 ## Requirements
 * Python